munificent/craftinginterpreters/book/jumping-back-and-forth.md

 now.
 We've already compiled the point in code that we want to jump back to -- it's right before the condition expression.

-All we need to do is capture that location as we compile it:
+All we need to do is capture that location as we compile it.

 ^code loop-start (1 before, 1 after)

 After executing the body of a `while` loop, we jump all the way back to before the condition.
 That way, we re-evaluate the condition expression on each iteration.
-We store chunk's current instruction count in `loopStart` to record the offset in the bytecode right before the condition expression we're about to compile.
+We store the chunk's current instruction count in `loopStart` to record the offset in the bytecode right before the condition expression we're about to compile.
 Then we pass that into this helper function:

 ^code emit-loop